Mahesh-Baineni/ptvr-nlp-violation-parsing/README.md

 ### Steps: Navigate and Testing

 a.
-Activate the .venv file in the backend folder . source backend/.venv/bin/activate (To create a .venv run python3.11 -m venv .venv)
+Activate the .venv file in the backend folder .
+   " source backend/.venv/bin/activate "  (To create a .venv run python3.11 -m venv .venv)

 b.
-Install the required libraries by running pip install -r requirements.txt
+Install the required libraries by running
+  " pip install -r requirements.txt "

-   For Installing scikit-learn, we should have Python version below 3.12 or use 3.11 To use Python 3.11 in the venv run " brew install python@3.11" and verify using "python --version"
+   For Installing scikit-learn, we should have Python version below 3.12 or use 3.11 To use Python 3.11 in the venv run " brew install python@3.11" and verify using "python --version" Then run " pip install scikit-learn "

 c.Run " python3 -m backend.test_system "
   Gives the result of ML model with Accuracy and other metrics.